seejwy/skapi-doc/database-advanced/README.md

     tag: 'A',
     condition: '>'
 }).then(response=>{
-    console.log(response.limit); // List of all tags starting from 'A' in table named 'MyTable' })
+    console.log(response); // List of all tags starting from 'A' in table named 'MyTable' })
 ```
+In this example, the condition property is set to `>`, and `table` is set to `A`.
+This query will return the table names that come after table 'A' in lexographic order, such as 'Ab', 'B', 'C', 'D' and so on.

 ## Referencing